daniel-apolinario/microservices-graph/EXPERIMENT.md

 ## Experimental Design

 We adopted a full factorial design.
-Table~\ref{tab:experimentScenarios} shows the scenarios resulting from the combinations between the two factors (*Graph Size*, and *Graph Evolution Scenario*) and their levels.
+Table below shows the scenarios resulting from the combinations between the two factors (*Graph Size*, and *Graph Evolution Scenario*) and their levels.

 | Scenario | Graph Size | Graph Evolution |
 | --- | :---: | :---: |